N0153128/DigiRunner/README.md

 - Hack - Alternative Alt.net client, compatible with the mainframe.
 - Mainframe - Main server of the Alt.net, that does everything from validation of user data and cell management to communication between Alts.
 - Scene - Introduction screen of the client.

+### News and updates
+- ==25.04.2022== Robot class now has all features of the Atom class with improved hierarchy and Effective Builder Pattern implementation.
+Atom class becomes deprecated.